danchouzhou/danchouzhou.github.io/_posts/2022-08-24-flash-programming-of-nuvoton-mcus.md

 tags: [MCUs, Nuvoton, NuMicro, Cortex-M]
 ---
 ## Background
 The modern microcontrollers utilize the flash memory instead of EEPROM as the code memory, achieve code memory programming without a stand alone programmer.
-This artical will present the principle and the multiple way to programming with code memory by the Nuvoton's chips, also please note that, the proper noun has different definition in different brands.
+This artical will present the principle and the multiple way to programming with code memory by the Nuvoton's chips, also please note that, different brands may have different definitions of the technical terms used below.

 ## Basic knowledge
 ### In-Circuit Emulation (ICE)